duckiec/discord-weather-bot/README.md

   - `get [key]` - Get the current value of a configuration key
   - `list` - List all configuration keys and their values

-- Automatic status updates showing temperatures from random cities
+- Status automatically shows temperatures from random cities
 - Cached weather data for better performance
 - Detailed weather information including:
   - Current conditions